Landlord Licensing & Utility Bill Responsibility Changes

 One of the tools that the City uses to ensure homeowners pay their utility bill is shutting off the water when the bill goes unpaid.
 Like most services, we allow someone to get behind and do not shut off the water the moment it becomes late.
 The challenge with rental properties is that oftentimes the tenant is gone by the time we shut off and doesn’t have the same incentive to “get caught up” as a property owner.

 One of the arguments we hear is “If the tenant is the one using the water, then why should the landlord be required/responsible for ensuring it gets paid?
 That is between the City and the tenant.”
 Only a portion of the utility bill is for water usage.
-Much of the bill pays for the fixed costs of the system’s infrastructure & other fixed costs and is not the actual commodity (street lights, the water & sewer systems, storm sewer system, etc.).
-This is a direct benefit to the property, and having a functional system enables a landlord to market and rent his/her property.
+Much of the bill pays for the system’s infrastructure & other fixed costs.
+Only a small amount of the bill is for the actual water.
+The needed infrastructure is a direct benefit to the property, and having a functional system enables a landlord to market and rent his/her property.
 This is why we feel that the property owner should ultimately be responsible for ensuring this bill is paid.

 Currently, the City requires the landlords of multi-family properties (duplex, fourplex, apartment buildings, etc.) to keep the utilities in their name.
 This requirement has always been in place because multiple units are sharing the same water meter and therefore can’t be split up into multiple accounts.
 In our research, only 0.3 to 0.5% of rental property accounts keeping utilities in the name of the landlord go to collections each year.
 Single-family rental units have historically had the utility account in the name of the tenant and the data shows that 8 to 9% of single-family rental property accounts go to collections each year.